/

 Scalable Planting Families

-Have you ever struggled with Revit planting families?
-The Autodesk RCP families have limited visual behaviors, while a lot of the planting Revit content out there doesn't have the metadata that a landscape architect would love to have in their project.
+Autodesk’s own RCP families have limited visual behaviors, while a lot of planting Revit content out there doesn't have the metadata that a landscape architect would love to have in their project.

 We’re very excited to showcase our latest free collection — a series of tree and shrub Revit families containing vital information for project selection and placement.
 We have columnar, weeping, round, pyramidal, umbrella, and vase-shaped trees.
 The collection also has round, columnar, and pyramidal shrubs.

-Developed in partnership with industry expert Fiorella Schiavo
+Developed in partnership with Fiorella Schiavo

 In order to bring you the best Revit content, we continue partnering with industry experts to identify the most relevant and useful products for our collections.
 Fiorella Schiavo is an incredibly experienced architect, landscape architect and BIM consultant now working for Autodesk.